vvachtse/RKF/README.md

 # RKF
-Some solvers for ODES using Runge -Kutta- Fehlberg Formulas
+Some solvers for ODE using Runge -Kutta- Fehlberg Formulas

 (early stages of development)